- Hear and tour the mythology of the Acropolis

 Day 11: Return to Athens, Sunset at Cape Sounion

 Return to Athens in the morning.

-In the afternoon, you'll be transferred down to the Athenian Riviera, full of both history and stunning island views.
-Your adventure will take you along the coast to visit the Temple of Poseidon, while being provided with historical background on the way.
-The views overlook the Saronic Gulf, with one of the best sunset views Greece has to offer.
-Sip a complimentary beverage and take in the sunset while you listen to music and immortalize the moment with a Polaroid-style photo.
+In the afternoon, you'll be transferred to the Athenian Riviera, full of history and stunning island views.
+You'll visit the Temple of Poseidon during your adventure along the coast and learn about its history.
+The views from the Sounion Cape overlook the Saronic Gulf, with one of Greece's best sunset views.
+Sip a complimentary beverage, take in the sunset while listening to music, and immortalize the moment with a Polaroid-style photo.